 At the meeting you will be asked about important events in the family history; such as when your loved one was born; which schools they attended, first jobs, their relationships and so on.
 It is listening to you talk about your loved one that helps the minister to picture them, tell their story and then choose appropriate music, readings, poems and prayers.
 Also, if you have not already done so, to help you choose the hymns or other music that you want.

 A leaflet is included below and in it you will find out how to plan a funeral.
 It also includes the answers to some questions you may be asking yourself.

 How does one plan a funeral?

 What does it cost to use the church?

-How to get in touch and find out more.
+How do I get in touch and find out more?

 Who can ask for the minister’s help?

 Do I need to be a member to use the church?